Small Businesses Need Creative Thinking

 - Creative Solutions Begin with Old Tools – It is easy to chase the latest cool, shiny new toys, but sometimes your best solutions come from using things you have had all along in new ways.

-- The Roundpeg Creative Process – There is a systematic and circle process to move creative ideas from concept to reality
+- The Roundpeg Creative Process – There is a systematic process to move creative ideas from concept to reality.

 - Finding Your Creative Process – Where does Creativity come from?
 Another Ted.com Video

 - Turn off Auto Pilot – Turn on Creative Thinking – A look at how to use Random Input to generate new solutions to old problems.

 From time to time I return to this topic, because I believe it is important.
 Particularly when my small business owner clients are facing a wide range of challenges, with limited resources to solve them, they need creative solutions, innovative approaches, and new ideas.
 They need a spark of creativity.
 So time and time again, I return to these techniques.

 What about you?
 What are your favorite tools to reach a creative solution?